 David’s classes range in intensity and focus, from vigorous sequencing to supportive restorative work.
 Offering rich alignment cues and heartfelt humour, David aims to create an inclusive environment that nurtures the soul and leaves students feeling like they’ve learned something about their bodies in the process.

 A long time social justice lawyer and community organizer in Canada and around the world, Tracy Heffernan is passionate about making yoga and meditation accessible to all.
 With humour, compassion, and playfulness, Tracy’s classes encourage students to find strength and agility in body, mind, and spirit.

 Jennifer discovered yoga as a dancer in her young twenties.
 At her very first yoga class, the experience resonated so deeply within that she knew then how meaningful and important yoga was going to become in her life.

-Bryonie Wise’s teachings are rooted in the belief that when we come from a place of love, anything is possible.
+Bryonie Wise is an artist, heart alchemist and daughter of nature.
+Her life is deeply rooted in the belief that when we come from a place of love, everything is possible.